konradflis/TBP-GUiIO/README.md

 | pytest-qt           | 4.2.0     | Unit tests - PyQt elements                |

 ## Usage
+Let's explore this project structure and ways to use it!
+#### Structure
 This project is built using the following, simplified structure:
 ```
 Three-body-problem/